pamgluss/wereonlyalittlelost_blog/content/trips/california/purisima-creek-redwoods.md

 ![20200328_172251](/images/20200328_172251.jpg)

 It was pretty much that steep for the entirety of Harkins Ridge.
-That meant our progres was a little slow and the day was inching closer to sunset.
+That meant our progress was a little slow and the day was inching closer to sunset.
 It did rain on us a few times, and we started getting eery fog views.
 I also suspect because of the elevation and fogginess that's why there's moss on the trees which looks really cool.
 I will say I'm probably more starstruck than normal on this hike because I've been enduring Texas hiking for the last two years haha!

 ![20200328_173855](/images/20200328_173855.jpg)